Thursday, October 31, 2024

 Samples #11 & 12 of my 4-shaft crackle manners of weaving sampler.

 Summer & winter (S&W) combined with crackle is mentioned by both Susan Wilson (Weave Classic Crackle & More) and Lucy Brusic (A Crackle Weave Companion), but they approach it differently.
-Brusic refers to crackle treadling on S&W threading (page 44 of her book.
-It's an idea get gets Mary Snyder's The Crackle Weave), while Wilson discusses S&W treadling on crackle threading (pages 36-38).
+Brusic refers to crackle treadling on S&W threading (page 44 of her book).
+It's an idea she gets from Mary Snyder's The Crackle Weave), while Wilson discusses S&W treadling on crackle threading (pages 36-38).
 Since my sampler is threaded for crackle, Wilson's is the option I chose.

 I did a study on summer & winter years ago (list of posts here), so I had my own notes to review.
 I focused on the treadling, of which there are six classic ways to treadle the pattern weft in S&W (You can see examples in this post).
 All use tabby: